Decentralized Indoor Localization Based on A Sparse Gaussian Process with Reduced-Dimensional Inputs for Real-Time Sensing and Training on IoT Devices: Localization Model Based on SGP-RI

 To enable real-time training on resource-constrained IoT devices, we base our indoor localization model on GP regression formulated as a Bayesian linear model, which does not require backpropagation used to train highly-nonlinear NNs.
 Even without the backpropagation, GP regression still suffers from its cubic scalability with the size of the training dataset.
-We tackle the issue of poor scalability by approximating GP using SGP with reduced-dimensional inputs (SGP-RI).
+We tackle the issue of poor scalability by approximating GP using SGP-RI.